The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 "Another virgin," the sole male of the cult announced.
 One of the women examined Keith.

-hiding place.
+place.
 Outside light suggested the maintenance room, so I slipped into the shadows in the eerie light from the outside.
+I

-I groped to the way out, but the door would not budge, so I looked for a closet.
-A few turns put me in a pantry, then a
+groped to the way out, but the door would not budge, so I looked for a closet.
+A few turns put me in a pantry, then a light

 "Put that light out!" commanded one woman.
 "Do you want someone outside to see us?"